PapenfussLab/gridss/Readme.md

 It is recommended to run GRIDSS with max heap memory of 8GB + 2GB per worker thread.
 For example, with 4 worker threads, it is recommended to run GRIDSS with is -Xmx16g.
 Note that if a BED blacklist file excluding problematic centromeric and telomeric sequences is not used, additional memory is recommended.
-The [ENCODE DAC blacklist](https://www.encodeproject.org/annotations/ENCSR636HFF/) is recommended when aligning against hg19.

 ## Parameters